StylianosBairamis/Data-Structures/README.md

 - **AVL Tree**
 - **Hashing Table**

 This is my first major project.
 It needs refactoring.
-Please refer to the attached PDF for more details.
+Please see the attached PDF for more details.